-Have you seen this video from Dan Pink on the relationship between incentives and behaviors?
+Thought provoking video from Dan Pink on the relationship between incentives and behaviors with a couple of interesting observations that potentially relate to sales comp.

 - According to Pink, studies show that for non-mechanical tasks that are complex and require conceptual and creative thinking, a basic amount of compensation must be paid or the person will not be motivated.
 You need to pay people enough so that they are not thinking about money and are instead are thinking about the work